-- 1. Current BGCC staff, siblings of children currently enrolled at BGCC, and United States Military Veteran. - 2.
-Affiliated students, and faculty & staff of Texas A&M system member Texas A&M University (workstation M) and Texas A&M Health Science Center (workstation H). - 3.
-Other system member or nonaffiliated Texas A&M faculty and staff.
+- 1. Current BGCC staff and siblings that are currently enrolled at BGCC, and United States Military Veteran. - 2.
+Affiliated students, faculty, and employees. - 3.
+Nonaffiliated Texas A&M employees.

 All prioritization is based off the date of your completed waitlist application submission.